Data Worthy Drives

 Sample SMART output for a Seagate 4TB drive.

 The first step in setting up the RAID arrays is to strip off any file systems or partitions installed on the drives.
 New internal drives are almost always clean before we start this process.
 External drives, such as Stephen, often come preformatted by the manufacturer and need to be cleaned.
 In either case, we make sure all the drives are clean before we start.

-Each Storage Pod of 45 drives is logically divided into 3 RAID arrays utilizing RAID 6 for redundancy.
-Given the physical layout of a Storage Pod of 3 rows of 15 drives each, you might assume each row is a RAID array, but it’s not.
-In each row, every 3rd drive is a member of the same RAID array.
-This is done to spread a given array across all 9 of the backplanes the drives plug into.
+Each Storage Pod of 45 drives is logically divided into three RAID arrays utilizing RAID 6 for redundancy.
+Given the physical layout of a Storage Pod of three rows of 15 drives each, you might assume each row is a RAID array, but it’s not.
+In each row, every third drive is a member of the same RAID array.
+This is done to spread a given array across all nine of the backplanes the drives plug into.
 It also minimizes the impact on a given array if a backplane fails.

 Our next step is the initial burn in of the drives as they are built into RAID arrays.
 This requires that every block on every drive is read and checked.
-For a 45 drive Storage Pod this step typically takes anywhere from 2 to 5 days depending on the drives being tested.
+For a 45 drive Storage Pod this step typically takes anywhere from two to five days depending on the drives being tested.
 We use the “day-per-terabyte” rule of thumb to estimate the time needed.
-For example, if a Storage Pod has 4TB drives we expect it to take 4 days to burn in.
+For example, if a Storage Pod has 4TB drives we expect it to take four days to burn in.

 Shipping and Racking